 Thanks to the HTML5 feature called content editable, the list items can be edited by a user simply by clicking on the text of the list item.
 Once the text has been edited, the enter key is used to save the new list item.
 Notice that each word is automatically capitalized to increase readability.

 For a to-do list to work properly, it’s essential that the list items are remembered somehow.
 This is accomplished with localStorage, an HTML5 API that gives web developers the ability to store up to 5MB on a users local machine.
 So your list will still be there when you return.
 The list data is stored client-side (in the user’s browser) so no worries about other people going to the site and seeing your list items.

-I know it’s really nothing to write home to Mom about, but since I found it useful, I thought I’d share.
-Try out my Task Management App for yourself.
-If you have any suggestions for more features, please let me know and I’ll try to incorporate them in future versions.
+We know it’s really nothing to write home to Mom about, but since we found it useful, we thought we’d share.
+Try out our Task Management App for yourself.
+If you have any suggestions for more features, please let us know and we’ll try to incorporate them in future versions.